 The initial 24-month program will entail detailed prospecting, surficial sampling, geological and structural mapping, implementation of a PIMA/TerraSpec for detailed hydrothermal alteration mineral studies, and geophysics.
-An airborne geophysical survey (MobileMT) was was flown in a systematic grid pattern to ensure full coverage and depth penetration.
-Field crews successfully completed 94.2% line-kilometres at the Santiago Project.
-Evaluation and construction planning work has begun on the potential upgrade of local roads and support infrastructure ahead of a planned drilling program.
-The proposed drill program will utilize results from the 2019 MobileMT geophysical survey, and all compiled historical exploration results.
+An airborne geophysical survey (MMT) was flown in a systematic grid pattern to ensure full coverage and depth penetration.
+Field crews successfully completed 94.2% line-kilometres at Santiago Project.
+Evaluation and construction planning work has begun on the potential upgrade of local roads and support infrastructure ahead of a planned drilling program of approximately 3,000 metres in the second half of 2021.
+The proposed drill program will utilize results.